-Mute/Un-mute (Mute off)
+Mute/Un-Mute (Mute Off)

-When you mute the UConnectTM system, you will still be able to hear the conversation coming from the other party, but the other party will not be able to hear you.
+When you mute the UConnect[TM] system, you will still be 2 able to hear the conversation coming from the other party, but the other party will not be able to hear you.
 In order to mute the UConnectTM system:

-- Press the 'Voice Recognition' button. - After the "Ready" prompt and the following beep, say "Mute."
+- Press the "Voice Recognition" button. - Following the beep, say "Mute."